apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>persistentVolumeClaimName is the name of the persistent volume claim that
-is used to store the backup data.</p>
+<p>Records the name of the persistent volume claim used to store the backup data.</p>
 </td>
 </tr>
 <tr>